Clothes moth life cycle: how they ruin fabrics and how to stop them

 Where do clothes moths lay eggs?

-Females press their tiny, pearly-white, pinhead-sized eggs deep into the fibers, often along seams, in folds or in corners where fabric is not disturbed.
-A natural, gelatinous coating helps each egg cling to the material so it stays in place through light handling.
+Females look for quiet, undisturbed spots where their offspring will have immediate access to food.
+They press their tiny, pearly-white eggs deep into the weave of a fabric, often along seams, in folds or in corners.
+A natural, gelatinous coating helps each egg cling to the material so it stays in place even through light handling.

 Note: For a complete rundown of what materials clothing moths eat, see Do clothing moths actually eat clothes?